PECOS-packages/PECOS/README.md

 ## Installation

-To install using pip type:
+To install using pip run the command:
 ```
 pip install quantum-pecos
 ```